 Maple Bacon Cookies

-Bacon lovers everywhere rejoice!
-Maple Bacon Cookies bring your favorite breakfast flavor combo into an easy to make and transport dessert.
-This recipe is a must-try!
+Bacon lovers rejoice!
+Maple Bacon Cookies bring your favorite breakfast combo into an easy to make dessert.
+Chewy chocolate chip cookies loaded with bacon bits and maple flavor.

 • By folding cooked bacon into your cookie dough, you get a dessert that has to be tasted to be understood.
 Sweet, salty and a just a little smoky, these are perfect for people who like their cookies a little bit on the “unusual” side.

 • Because I believe in adding to chocolate to anything and everything, I decided to fold mini chocolate morsels into my cookies, too.
-I have no regrets.
+I have no regrets and neither will you!

 How to Make Maple Bacon Cookies